-The Cannabis industry is booming, but one with widespread inequities and discrimination.
+The Cannabis industry is booming but rife with inequities and discrimination.
 American marijuana businesses are projected to have between $106 billion and $130 billion by 2024 on the US economy.
-Often referred to as the ‘Green Rush’, hundreds of lucrative weed businesses has popped up all over the US where weed is now legal.
+Often referred to as the ‘Green Rush’, hundreds of lucrative weed businesses have popped up all over the US where weed is now legal.
 The problem?
 These businesses are predominately white-owned.
 A 10+ billion dollar industry, and we own less than 1% of it.
-The big cannabis players, most of them white-owned and backed by lucrative venture capital, don’t
+The big cannabis players, most of them white-owned and backed by lucrative venture capital, don’t face

 Techish is back with a brand new episode!
 Abadesi and Michael discuss how white celebs are getting rich off a new cannabis narrative, yet POC still are still paying the price.
 (21:25) They also break down: The end of Indie.VC but their legacy carries on (00:10) Brandwatch’s impressive $450M exit!
 (11:10) Paying for Twitter?
 Twitter’s new super follow option (16:30) This Episode Is Sponsored By Notion Get your Notion account here.
 Notion is hiring!
 Check out their open positions Extras Techish on PatreonAdvertise with TechishPlease rate and review the Techish podcast Subscribe To The Techish Podcast On Apple Podcasts, Spotify, And Other Platforms.